Sirukisu/Hurabot/README.md

 ### Running the bot
-Run the bot by using the command `bot run`.
+Run the bot by using the command `run`.

-Generate text using the `/generate-text` slash command.
+Generate text in Discord with the `/generate-text` slash command.

 ## ✍ Features planned